AFRAID

 Jesus was not afraid to face death—

-because He knew the Father was with Him.
+because He knew His Father was with Him.

 In the garden,